 Comparison of the model with field data

 The comparison of the thermal models against estimates of embryo growth in the field gave different results between the three populations but was consistent between experimental sites (Fig. 3).
 Estimates of time to reach successive deciles of E:E ratio were similar if calculated using the ƟTb and ƟTc of the WAK population for both sites but higher than the Trg estimated from the logistic regression of embryo growth in the field.
-The BER population shown a rate of embryo growth that could be better predicted by the ƟTc rather than by ƟTb while both models diverged from the observed pattern of embryo growth in the southern population CHO.
+The BER population showed a rate of embryo growth that could be better predicted by the ƟTc rather than by ƟTb while both models diverged from the observed pattern of embryo growth in the southern population CHO.

 Environmental correlates of embryo growth traits

-A PCA (Fig. 4) ordered the populations according to their seed and germination parameters and to the climate of the collection site.
+A PCA ordered the populations according to their seed and germination parameters and to the climate of the collection site (Fig. 4).
 The first axis, that explained 50% of the variability in the data, separated the southern populations from the northern ones.
 The axis was described mostly by geographic and bioclimatic variables and the only seed traits that had a significant correlation with it were seed dry mass and the ceiling temperature for embryo growth (Tc).
 In particular, there was a strong negative correlation between precipitation of the driest month and Tc.
 Mountain populations of Conopodium majus were in the southern portion of the distribution range of the species and were characterized by higher maximum temperatures and more severe drought stress.
 The seeds from these populations had a lower dry mass but a greater initial relative embryo size than the northern, lowland populations.
 The second axis explained 18.8 % of the variability in the data and had a significant correlation only with Tb and To.
 The two cardinal temperatures showed opposite trends, such that a higher optimum corresponded to a lower Tb.
 The two southern most populations, CHO and TRE, remained separated from the others: they came from the highest altitude and are exposed to the strongest heat and drought stress.
 The remaining populations can be separated in three groups: SCO, BAS and LEO had the highest Tb, HER and FLE the biggest seeds and BER and WAK had the higher To.

 DISCUSSION